quicwg/base-drafts/draft-ietf-quic-tls.md

 information the application protocol might need; see {{app-0rtt}}.
 This information determines how 0-RTT packets and their contents are formed.

-To ensure that the same information is available to both endpoints, information used to establish 0-RTT comes from the same connection.
+To ensure that the same information is available to both endpoints, all information used to establish 0-RTT comes from the same connection.
 Endpoints cannot selectively disregard information that might alter the sending or processing of 0-RTT.